Rodrigo-Weber-dos-Santos/multivector-low-energy-stimulation/README.md

 - `code/cardiaxFull/` contains the full Cardiax finite-element solver used for cardiac electrophysiology simulations, including monodomain/bidomain and related PDE components.
 - `code/CenterlinesToGeometry/` contains the vascular-tree centerline and geometry-processing utilities used to prepare vessel structures.
-- `code/BidovsMono/` contains the corrected 2-D monodomain/bidomain comparison workflow added for the manuscript revision.
-It includes the scikit-fem execution driver, the ten Tusscher--Panfilov 2006 ionic model, plotting scripts, archived corrected outputs, and the two generated comparison figures.
+- `code/BidovsMono/` contains the monodomain/bidomain comparison workflow added for the manuscript revision.
+It includes the scikit-fem execution driver, plotting scripts, archived corrected outputs, and the two generated comparison figures.

 ## Processed data